-In sum, the report considers it possible to acknowledge institutionalised forms of racism - "elements of racial discrimination can be found in the legislation, case law and, above all perhaps, in the administrative practices of European countries.
-Some features of this situation make it possible to speak of institutionalised racial discrimination, but it would be a gross exaggeration to speak of the existence of 'state racism' in democratic Europe" (Evrigenis 1985, p.
+In sum, the report considers it possible to acknowledge institutionalised forms of racism - 'elements of racial discrimination can be found in the legislation, case law and, above all perhaps, in the administrative practices of European countries.
+Some features of this situation make it possible to speak of institutionalised racial discrimination, but it would be a gross exaggeration to speak of the existence of 'state racism' in democratic Europe' (p.
 66 par.
-207) - within a certain interpretation of minorities' experiences of discrimination, violence and mistrust on the institutions (Evrigenis 1985, p.
+207) - within a misinterpretation of minorities' experiences of discrimination, violence and mistrust on the institutions (p.
 354 par.
-354).
-They are seen from a white perspective and thus associated with understandable fears and prejudices of the average citizen: "the time-honoured distrust of strangers, fear of the future combined with a self-defensive reflex which together often lead to a withdrawal symptom, prejudices arising from the way national and international news is presented, and occasionally a spiral of violence in which aggression and defence are almost inextricably intertwined" (Evrigenis 1985, p.
+354), as associated with understandable fears and prejudices of the average citizen: 'the time-honoured distrust of strangers, fear of the future combined with a selfdefensive reflex which together often lead to a withdrawal symptom, prejudices arising from the way national and international news is presented, and occasionally a spiral of violence in which aggression and defence are almost inextricably intertwined' (p.
 354 par.
-354 par.
-355, emphasis added).

-(iii) The narrative of 'prosecution and prevention' examines the different spheres where an effective action against racism and fascism is taking place and the proposals for future action.
-Legal action is considered crucial and there is a specific focus on the prosecution of extreme-right organisations and hate speech, with an emphasis on Criminal law (Evrigenis 1985, p.
+355, emphasis added). (iii) The narrative of 'prosecution and prevention' examines the different spheres where an effective action against racism and fascism is taking place and the proposals for future action.
+Legal action is considered crucial and there is a specific focus on the prosecution of extremeright organizations and hate speech, with an emphasis on Criminal law (p.
 81 par.
 263).
-There was a call for action from the European Community and for strengthening the European Parliament's role in this area (Evrigenis 1985, p.
+There was a call for action from the European Community and for strengthening the European Parliament's role in this area (p.
 79 par.
 255).
-Specific recommendations were made on the effective implementation of international and domestic law on "combating political extremism, racism and racial discrimination", the need to be subject to monitoring, the creation of specialised bodies concerned with "race relations" or the possibility of revise the EEC Treaty to enhance the Community powers in these areas (Evrigenis 1985, pp. 96-96).
+Specific recommendations were made on the effective implementation of international and domestic law on 'combating political extremism, racism and racial discrimination', the need to be subject to monitoring, the creation of specialised bodies concerned with 'race relations' or the possibility of revise the EEC Treaty to enhance the Community powers in this areas (pp. 96-96).
 These recommendations can be seen as antecedents to the initial proposals and negotiation of the European Directive in the second half of the 1990s.